facundofc/charm-proxy-thruk-agent/README.md

 This charm is the Kubernetes version of the [thruk-external-agent](https://charmhub.io/thruk-external-agent) charm.
-Do note that at the time of writing, [Juju does not yet support proxy charms](https://bugs.launchpad.net/juju/+bug/1826205) on Kubernetes environments.
+Do note that at the time of writing, [Juju does not support proxy charms](https://bugs.launchpad.net/juju/+bug/1826205) on Kubernetes environments.
 This means that a workload container is still required even though it sits idle.
 It's recommended to use a very lightweight image such as Alpine as the workload image.